 Sydney Powerhouse Museum

-The Powerhouse Museum in Sydney is great fun for all ages with interesting exhibits that entertain as much as they educate
+The Ultimo Powerhouse Museum in Sydney is great fun for all ages with interesting exhibits that entertain as much as they educate

 Power House Museum in Sydney